ropensci/jstor/paper.md

 The metadata from DfR
 can either be analysed on their own or be used in conjunction with n-grams or full-text data.
-Commonly, metadata from DfR include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
+Commonly, metadata from DfR include information on the articles' authors, their title, journal, date of publishing, and quite frequently all footnotes and references.
 All this information can be of interest for specific research questions.
 For the analysis of n-grams or full-texts, the metadata imported with `jstor`